abhiTronix/deffcode/docs/installation/index.md

 >  Best option for trying latest patches(maybe experimental), forking for Pull Requests, or automatically installing all prerequisites(with a few exceptions).

-??? info "Beta Branch `dev`"
+??? info "Installation using `dev` banch :octicons-git-branch-24:"

-    If you're looking for latest work-in-progress :construction: enhancements/bug-fixes, then you want to checkout our beta [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch with the following commands:
+    If you're looking for latest work-in-progress :construction: enhancements or bug-fixes, then you want to checkout our beta [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch with the following commands:

     !!! danger "The beta `dev` branch at times can be very unstable or even unusable, User discretion is advised!"